Vietnam Peace Accord of 1973 Observance

-The Paris Peace Accord ending the Vietnam War was signed on January 27, 1973, and was followed by the withdrawal of the remaining American troops on March 29, 1973.
+The Paris Peace Accord ending the Vietnam War was signed on January 27, 1973, and was followed by the withdrawal of the remaining American troops.
 The terms of the accord called for a complete ceasefire in South Vietnam, allowed North Vietnamese forces to retain the territory they had captured, release of US prisoners of war, and called for both sides to find a political solution to the conflict.
-As an enticement to South Vietnam, President Nixon offered US air power to enforce the peace terms (this was stopped in December 1974 when Congress cut off all military aid to South Vietnam).

-More than 58,000 Americans gave their lives in the Vietnam War and there are still 1,587 missing in action.
+On March 29, 1973 the last US military unit left Vietnam.
+More than 58,000 Americans gave their lives in the Vietnam War and there are still 1,584 missing in action.

+The twelve Shelby County Veterans who were killed in action during the Vietnam War will be remembered.
 As always, the public is cordially invited.
-Questions call Post Quartermaster Larry Hume at 936-598-2976.
+Questions call Post Quartermaster Larry Hume at 936-332-0349.